KostaBinov27/countries-api-settings/README.md

 ```
 ## Tests

-Tested on WordPress v6.2 and PHP v8.1
+Tested and developed on WordPress v6.2 and PHP v8.1